check-spelling/zephyr/doc/develop/west/config.rst

 There are three types of configuration file:

-1. **System**: Settings in this file affect west's behavior for every user logged in to the computer.
+1. **System**: Settings in this file affect west's behavior for every user logged into the computer.
 Its location depends on the platform:

    - Linux: :file:`/etc/westconfig`
    - macOS: :file:`/usr/local/etc/westconfig`